AnthonyTechnologies/python-styleguide/syntax.md

 def func(a: int) -> list[int]:
 ```

-You can also declare the type of a variable using similar syntax:
+It is also possible to declare the type of a variable using similar syntax:

 ```python
 a: SomeType = some_func()